Alternative cancer treatments: Low activity by the immune system

 This claim asserts that if only the body's immune system were strong enough, it would kill the "invading" or "foreign" cancer.
 Unfortunately, most cancer cells retain normal cell characteristics, making them appear to the immune system to be a normal part of the body.
 Cancerous tumors also actively induce immune tolerance, which prevents the immune system from attacking them.

 Epigenetic disregulation

-This claim uses research into the mechanism of epigenetics to understand how mutations in the epigenetic machinery of cells will altered histone acetylation patterns to create cancer epigenetics.
+This claim uses research into the mechanism of epigenetics to understand how mutations in the epigenetic machinery of cells will alter histone acetylation patterns to create cancer epigenetics.
 DNA damage appears to be the primary underlying cause of cancer.
 If DNA repair is deficient, DNA damage tends to accumulate.
 Such excess DNA damage can increase mutational errors during DNA replication due to error-prone translesion synthesis.
 Excess DNA damage can also increase epigenetic alterations due to errors during DNA repair.
 Such mutations and epigenetic alterations can give rise to cancer.